 Q: I heard the Federal Reserve just increased interest rates.
 Could that affect my student loans and credit card debt?
 And how can I pay them down faster?

 For years, the Federal Reserve (aka “the Fed”) kept interest rates near zero in an attempt to boost the economy after the 2008 market crash—and was reluctant to raise them.
-But it finally did so last December, and again this December, when the Fed announced another increase of .25 percent.
-It also indicated that there would likely be three more increases in 2017.
+But it finally did so in December 2015, again a year later, and on March 15, when the Fed announced another increase of .25 percent—bringing the overnight funds rate (at which banks lend to each other) to a target range of 0.75 percent to 1 percent.
+It also indicated that there would likely be two more increases in 2017.

 Will this actually affect you and your loans?
 It depends.